AZazwinner/cascade/README.md

-  the page into per-request dynamic rendering, which would cost this app its static generation (and the CDN-friendly, serverless-first deployment story that comes with it) just to avoid a directive that isn't this app's actual XSS barrier anyway — there's no `dangerouslySetInnerHTML` anywhere and model output is rendered through `react-markdown` with no raw-HTML plugin, so React's own JSX escaping is what actually stops script injection here.
+  the page into per-request dynamic rendering, which would cost this app its static generation (and the CDN-friendly, serverless-first deployment story that comes with it) just to avoid a directive that isn't this app's actual XSS barrier anyway.
+There's no `dangerouslySetInnerHTML` anywhere and model output is rendered through `react-markdown` with no raw-HTML plugin, so React's own JSX escaping is what actually stops script injection here.